anthill/6element/README.md

 ### Restore

-The backup docker service has a directory where it expects backup files for restore use at `/usr/6element-backups` (in the container, so you don't need to know about this).
+The backup docker service has a directory where it expects a single backup file for restore use at `/usr/6element-backups/6element.bak` (in the container, so you don't need to know about this).
 However, you should provide in the docker-compose file which directory in the host machine corresponds to this directory

 ```
 docker exec 6element_backup_1 tools/restore.js